 - Season-appropriate.
 The Portuguese are masters of mix-and-matching understated pieces to create season-appropriate ensembles that serve both function and fashion.

 - Swimwear.
 From the Algarve to the Azores, Portugal has it covered when it comes to beaches.
-And with summer temperatures ranging from 24-30°C, you’ll be craving a refreshing dip in the ocean.
-Even if you don’t plan to brave the cold waters, swimwear is a must-pack item if you’re travelling to Portugal between June and August.
+And with summer temperatures ranging from 24-30°C (75-86F), you'll be craving a refreshing dip in the ocean.
+Even if you don't plan to brave the cold waters, swimwear is a must-pack item if you're travelling to Portugal between June and August.
+Get ready for the Portuguese beaches and pack your bathing suits as well as your swimming shoes.

 - Shades.
 With an average of 300 sunny days a year, it's worth investing in a solid pair of shades to keep your eyes cool and comfortable.

-Seaside staples and subtropical temperatures are Portugal’s calling card during the summer season when temperatures average 24°C in the Algarve and low 30s in Lisbon.
-If you prefer hiking and biking to bathing on the beach, you’re better off visiting Portugal in May or October when the temperatures are more comfortable.
+Seaside staples and subtropical temperatures are Portugal's calling card during summer, when temperatures average 24°C (75F) in the Algarve and low 30°C (86F) in Lisbon.

-Summer in Portugal can be steamy, so it’s really important to pack well.
-There’s very little chance of rain during July and August, so unless you’re visiting the mountains, you can leave your waterproofs at home.
+Summer in Portugal can be steamy, so it's critical to pack well.
+There's almost no rain during July and August, so unless you're visiting the mountains, you can leave your waterproofs at home.
+Pack light clothing and get your straw hat.
 Here are a few must-have holiday pieces that will help you beat the heat…

 - Tops.
 Light-coloured, loose-fitting tees and cami tops are solid summer staples.
 Shoulder-bearing garments are frowned upon inside Portugal's religious sites, so don't forget to bring a shawl.